-Compact fluorescent lighting (CFL) is energy efficient and doesn’t produce a lot of heat, but does have some unappealing issues.
-These tube bulbs tend to produce harsh light and have an annoying buzzing sound.
+Compact fluorescent lighting (CFL) is energy efficient and doesn’t produce a lot of heat, but it does have some unappealing issues.
+These tube bulbs tend to produce harsh light and emit an annoying buzzing sound.
 They cannot be used with a dimmer function, and turning them on and off repeatedly can shorten their lifespan.
-What’s more, because they use both mercury vapor and a phosphor coating to convert UV light to visible light, you can’t toss them in the trash when spent—these bulbs must be disposed of according to Environmental Protection Agency guidelines.
+What’s more, because they use both mercury vapor and a phosphor coating to convert UV light to visible light, they cannot be tossed in the trash when spent—these bulbs must be disposed of according to Environmental Protection Agency guidelines.

 Halogen lights use a gas compound containing halogen vapor within the bulb.
 When electricity is run through the filament, the compound reacts to produce clear, white light.
 However, halogen lights get very hot and should not be used where they might accidentally be touched.
-Efficiency-wise, halogen bulbs are a step above fluorescent bulbs (and several steps above incandescent bulbs), using between 25 to 80 percent less energy.
-They fall below xenon bulbs and well below LED lighting in most categories, but are a good mid-range choice that will provide decent lighting at a moderate cost.
+Efficiency wise, halogen bulbs are a step above fluorescent bulbs (and several steps above incandescent bulbs), using between 25 and 80 percent less energy.
+They fall below xenon bulbs and well below LED lighting in most categories but are a good midrange choice that will provide decent lighting at a moderate cost.

-- Line voltage lighting is wired directly into your home’s electrical system.
-Bulbs using this type of voltage system produce more heat than low voltage or battery lighting.
+- Line-voltage lighting is wired directly into a home’s electrical system.
+Bulbs using this type of voltage system produce more heat than low-voltage or battery lighting.

-- Low voltage lighting can be wired directly into your home if there is a transformer installed to reduce the voltage from the house down to the required 12-volt or 24-volt.
+- Low-voltage lighting can be wired directly into a home if there is a transformer installed to reduce the voltage from the house down to the required 12V or 24V.
 It’s much more common for these systems to simply plug into a power outlet.
-There is no significant difference between the average energy savings, light quality, or lifespan of line voltage and low voltage lighting.
+There is no significant difference between the average energy savings, light quality, or lifespan of line-voltage and low-voltage lighting.

 - Battery-powered lighting doesn’t rely on the home’s electrical system for power, so no transformer is necessary.
-Battery voltages for under-cabinet lighting range from 1.5-volt to 10-volt.
+Battery voltages for under-cabinet lighting range from 1.5V to 10V.
 The higher the voltage, the more power the battery will be able to push, and the brighter the light will be.

 Strip Lights vs. Puck Lights vs. Bar Lights